NupurKapoor02/NupurKapoor02.github.io/_posts/2024-04-23-Building a Three-Tier Application with Docker: A Step-by-Step Tutorial.md

 docker build -t frontend .
 ```

-This will generate an image named my-react-app for your frontend.
+This will generate an image named frontend for your frontend.
 You can view this image in Docker Desktop or by executing the following command:
 ```powershell
 docker images ls
 ```